maana-io/q-cli/README.md

-Custom [graphql-cli](https://github.com/graphql-cli/graphql-cli) plugin to programmatically interact with a Maana cluster.
+# Command Line Interface (CLI) for Maana Q

-> All examples assume you are running from a directory with a valid `.graphqlconfig` file.
-See below for how to add authentication.
+The Maana Q CLI is a custom [graphql-cli](https://github.com/graphql-cli/graphql-cli) plugin to programmatically interact with a Maana Q instance.
+As a plug-in to the standard GraphQL CLI, the standard configuration and command syntax is followed (i.e., all examples assume you are running from a directory with a valid `.graphqlconfig` file.
+See below for how to add authentication).

 # Authentication